Overview of databases, reference works and website for research in Korean Studies

 Until recently it was only possible to find a subject code using the original systematic catalogue - a set of files and books, half a century old, that underwent many changes.
 For those not familiar with the catalogue, it was not straightforward and difficult to use.

 This problem was solved when Harvard yenching Search Engine emerged.
 In the Harvard Yenching Search Engine one can search the database with simple keywords.
 It is also possible to browse through certain subjects, by the codes, but also more structured because of the categorization of the subjects.
 Once a subject has been found, one can click on the subject code which will link the user through to the books in the Leiden University Catalogue with that same subject.
 This system offers staff and students the possibility to looks for materials that would otherwise not be found.

 Official national websites

-Digital Library of co-operating national libraries and technilogical institutions with an aim to provide acces to important information.
+- National Digital Library 국가전자도서: digital Library of co-operating national libraries and technilogical institutions with an aim to provide acces to important information.

 Choson Wangjo Shillok - Annals of the Chosun Dynasty

 The Annals of the Chosun Dynasty (朝鮮王朝實錄), 1893 books in total, covering a period of 472 years(1392~1863).
 It is the history of the Choson Dynasty, starting with the reign of Koning Taejo, the founder, until the end of the reign of King Cheoljong.
 An important source.